eubr-bigsea/wsi/README.md

 The options:
  * `-d` launchs the container in a demon process.
  * `-v` binds a custom configuration file in the container.
-If you want to use the default configuration just skip that option. in the container.
+If you want to use the default configuration just skip that option.
+The default configuration file has been defined when you have built the docker image.
  * `-p` allows the binding of the port.
  * `--name` sets the name of docker container.